Neo-Futurists: Accolades

+The Neo-Futurists have been recognized in the Chicago Reader Best of Chicago polls.
+From 2021 through 2024, The Neo-Futurist Theater won first place for best off-Loop theater company, and from 2021 through 2025, they placed third or higher for best established theater company.
+Additionally, they were awarded second place in 2020 and first in 2021 and 2022 for best original digital content for The Infinite Wrench Goes Viral, which also won first place for best virtual play in 2020.
+Chicago’s The Infinite Wrench also received second place in 2020 for best long-running play.

 In 2011, the New York Neo-Futurists produced an original piece, "Locker 4173b," wherein Neo-Futurists Joey Rizzolo and Christopher Borg purchased a foreclosed storage locker and, as amateur archaeologists, excavated, catalogued, and chronicled their findings.
 The show received critical acclaim and received a New York Innovative Theater Award for Outstanding Performance Art Production in 2011.

 The New York Neo-Futurists were also New York Innovative Theatre Awards recipients for 'Outstanding Performance Art Production' in 2006, 2011, & 2017, 'Outstanding Ensemble' in 2009, and the Caffe Cino Award 2010.
 They also have been nominated for two Drama Desk awards in 2012 and 2014.
 In 2009 the New York company won the Village Voice Readers’ Choice poll for Best Performance Art and was named one of the nytheatre.com People of the Year.

+The San Francisco Neo-Futurists have been referred to as “SF’s premiere performance art troupe” by 48 Hills, and they were recommended by the San Francisco Chronicle as one of the top things to do in 2022.
+From 2016 to 2019 and in 2022 and 2023, the SF Neos were runners up or winners of Best Theater Company in the San Francisco Bay Guardian’s Best of the Bay polls.
+Similarly, they were recognized as the winners of Best Live Theater in SF Weekly’s Best of San Francisco poll in 2017.